Purchasing commercial property checklist

 Financing your Commercial Investment

 To start with, most investors need some finance.
 Traditional methods of funding may not suit your situation.
-Besides the central banks, what are the other financing options available to you?
+Besides the central banks, what are the other financing options available to you for the equity you have?
 You may need to explore more creative financing to purchase your property.
 Over the years we have worked with many vendors and buyers to get deals over the line.
 Besides vendor financing and second mortgages, we have also negotiated a lease to buy options.

 Age of the Commercial Building